spiffe/spiffe/standards/SPIFFE_Workload_API.md

     // Fetch X.509-SVIDs for all SPIFFE identities the workload is entitled to,
     // as well as related information like trust bundles and CRLs.
 As this
-    // information changes, subsequent messages will be sent. rpc FetchX509SVID(X509SVIDRequest) returns (stream X509SVIDResponse);
+    // information changes, subsequent messages will be streamed from the
+    // server.
+    rpc FetchX509SVID(X509SVIDRequest) returns (stream X509SVIDResponse);

     // Fetch trust bundles and CRLs.
 Useful for clients that only need to
     // validate SVIDs without obtaining an SVID for themself.
 As this
-    // information changes, subsequent messages will be sent. rpc FetchX509Bundles(X509BundlesRequest) returns (stream X509BundlesResponse);
+    // information changes, subsequent messages will be streamed from the
+    // server.
+    rpc FetchX509Bundles(X509BundlesRequest) returns (stream X509BundlesResponse);

     // ...
 RPCS for other profiles ...